openfl/swiftsuspenders/README.md

 ### Requests

-Requests, aka injection points, can be defined using the metadata tag `[Inject]` atop the var, setter or method to inject into.
+Requests, aka injection points, can be defined using the metadata tag `@inject` atop the var, setter or method to inject into.
 For constructor injection, no metadata is required.

-Named injections can be defined using the syntax `[Inject(name="injection name")]`.
+Named injections can be defined using the syntax `@inject("name=injection name")`.
 In this case, constructors have to have their metadata placed atop the class itself, not the constructor.
 This is a limitation of the Flex compiler.

-Optional injection requests can be defined using the syntax `[Inject(optional=true)]`
+Optional injection requests can be defined using the syntax `@inject("optional=true")`

 ### Mappings